 The lower level is connected by a companionway that begins at the base of the stairs.
 Moving forward on the starboard side is a convenient head.
 This is a guest head for all crew and it is not inside either stateroom.
 Toilet, sink and stand up shower stall.

 GUEST STATEROOM: Returning to the companionway, you pass an independent head and shower to starboard before arriving in the guest stateroom forward.
 This room has an office desk and comfortable a seating area to port.
 On the starboard side there are two bunk beds.
 There are opening portlights outboard and a hatch above.

 LAZARETTE: The lazarette is under the cockpit aft deck and topped with a large, hinged hatch.
-This area has the steering gear, air conditioners, diesel furnace, batteries and inverter.
+This area has the steering gear, air conditioners and the diesel furnace.
 This is a great storage area for extra supplies and gear.

 FOREDECK: Forward of the pilothouse and above the guest stateroom.
 Uncluttered area with deck hatches and high stainless railing.
 Ground tackle with windlass and deck pipes for rode.
 Access to the chain locker.
 A seating area aft with storage lockers outboard.